GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-05-03-sysopia-starts.md

 ---

-Our Google Summer of Code student -- [Viduranga Wijesooriya][vidur] and I had had our firts meeting today to start [Google Summer of Code][gsoc] [Sysopia][sysopia] project.
+Our Google Summer of Code student -- [Viduranga Wijesooriya][vidur] and I had our firts meeting today to start [Google Summer of Code][gsoc] project -- [Sysopia][sysopia].
 The purpose of the project is not names, however I do consider it to be important for EOL and for GN as it allows to spend less time on administration of computers and more time on writing code.

 The idea behind the project is to create a dashboard that allows us to see what is going on with all computers in a system with one glance.
 The system shows